 31/12 - The team enjoy the raucous New Year's Eve celebrations at the Goya Hotel.
 Less pleasant is the central heating which is turned up so high that virtually every player suffers sore throats and a sleepless night.

-When the United party return to the hotel they find themselves challenged by a couple of pistol wielding coppers on the lookout for a couple of English fugitives called Smith and Scott and they believe that coach Dave Smith and winger Jim Scott are their men.
+01/01 - FC R3 L1 - Real Zaragoza 3 Newcastle 2 - The Spaniards have appeared in the Final twice in the last five years, winning it once.
+Although the Spanish are without two key men United suffer their first Fairs Cup defeat against their best opponents yet, but Harvey is satisfied with the narrow defeat and two away goals.
+When the United party return to the hotel they find themselves challenged by two pistol wielding coppers on the lookout for a couple of English fugitives called Smith and Scott and they believe that coach Dave Smith and winger Jim Scott are their men.
 The confusion is eventually sorted, although it is galling for a couple of Scots to be mistaken for Sassenachs.

 03/01 - McNamee - upset at not taking any part in the game in Spain - makes a verbal transfer request.

-A boring game which brings a comfortable home victory over Third Division Reading who are managed by former United striker Roy Bentley.
+04/01 - FA R3: Newcastle 4 Reading 0 - A boring game which brings a comfortable home victory over Third Division Reading who are managed by former United striker Roy Bentley.
 England manager Ramsey is in attendance; unfortunately, Robson has a poor game.

 06/01 - Harvey states that he has no intention of allowing McNamee to leave.

 08/01 - Jim Iley is appointed player-manager of Fourth Division Peterborough.
-Although he is "sorry to say goodbye to Tyneside, my heart is hearing now"; Iley is delighted to get the management opportunity he has been looking for.
+Although he is "sorry to say goodbye to Tyneside, my heart is hear now"; Iley is delighted to get the management opportunity he has been looking for.
 United's former captain joined from Nottingham Forest in September 1962 and made 243 (6) appearances and scored six goals.

 09/01 - Better news on the injury front; Geoff Allen and Eric Ross have both recently had their plasters removed and David Young is back in light training.